priyankark/CodeAir/README.md

 1. Connect to the CodeAir server from your device
 2. Send any file through the WebSocket connection
 3. The file will appear in your VS Code workspace under the "CodeAir" folder
+4. For images, CodeAir supports @2x and @3x suffixes for different screen densities

 ### Using AI Chat